A Photographer’s Paradise

-The Narrows in Zion National Park is one of the best canyon hikes in the world and it is an amazing place to experience and photograph.
+The Zion Narrows is one of the best canyon hikes in the world and it is an amazing place to experience and photograph.
 The sandstone walls change color with reflected light from the canyon opening up top and create surreal images.

 Be prepared, be safe, have the right clothes and shoes and enjoy this amazing adventure.